portugueslab/stytra/README.rst

     from their `github repository <https://github.com/pyqtgraph/pyqtgraph>`_.
     The problem will be resolved once the next pyqtgraph version is released.

-For further detais please consult the `documentation <http://www.portugueslab.com/stytra/>`_
+For further details please consult the `documentation <http://www.portugueslab.com/stytra/>`_